aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 ## SqlSourceConfiguration

-The SqlSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with SQL specific source configuration data
+The SqlSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with SQL specific source configuration data.
+The AdapterType for the source must be set to **SQL**.

 <table>
 <colgroup>